 Is homeowners insurance required in Nebraska?

-No, homeowners insurance is not a legal requirement in Nebraska, but if you have a mortgage, your mortgage lender may require you to have this coverage.
+Having homeowners insurance is not a legal requirement in Nebraska or any other state, but if you have a mortgage, your lender will most likely require you to have this coverage.
 Homeowners insurance provides you and your family with financial peace of mind.
 Without adequate insurance coverage, you would be required to pay entirely out-of-pocket to repair damages to your home or to rebuild it after a total loss, which could be financially devastating.

 How much does homeowners insurance cost in Nebraska?

-On average, homeowners insurance companies in Nebraska charge $2,787 per year for a policy that comes with $250K in dwelling coverage.
-However, your home insurance rate is calculated based numerous rating factors, including the age, size and construction of your home, credit score, gender, ZIP code, size of your home, if you have an anti-theft or fire system installed, your claims history and more.
+On average, homeowners insurance companies in Nebraska charge $2,816 in premium per year for a policy that includes $250K in dwelling coverage.
+However, your home insurance rate is calculated based numerous rating factors, including the age, size and construction of your home, your credit score, your proximity to a fire station and fire hydrants, claims history, ZIP code, area hazards and more.

 What is the best homeowners insurance in Nebraska?

-The best homeowners insurance company in Nebraska is different for every homeowner.
+The best homeowners insurance in Nebraska is different for every homeowner.
 The best company for you is the one that offers the type of coverage you need at a price you can afford.
 For instance, if saving money is your priority, look for a company that offers lots of discounts.
-If you care more about coverage, look for a company that offers good endorsements.
+If you care more about coverage, look for a company that offers a variety of endorsements.

 How do I get homeowners insurance in Nebraska?

-To get Nebraska homeowners insurance, use our guide and do your own research to find a handful of insurance companies that offer the coverage you need.
+To purchase Nebraska homeowners insurance, use our guide and do your own research to find a handful of insurance companies that offer the coverage you need.
 Then, you will want to get a home insurance quote online or through an agent.
-To determine your rate, you will be asked to provide some information about yourself and your home, such as your name, property address, birth date and Social Security number.
-Pick the company that offers the best rate for the coverage you need and make sure you review the policy’s fine print with an agent and sign a policy.
+To obtain a quote, you will be asked to provide some information about yourself and your home, such as your name, property address, birth date and Social Security number.
+Pick the company that offers the best Nebraska homeowners insurance rate for the coverage you need and make sure you review the policy’s fine print with an agent before proceeding so there are no surprises.